kalondepeace/Celo-Faucet/README.md

   }
 ````

 Declare an async function `getContractBalance`.
-Inside the function, call the contractTokenBalance method on he smart contract.
-It reurns an object containig the Celo and cUSD token balance for the smart contract.
+Inside the function, call the contractTokenBalance method on the smart contract.
+It returns an object containing the Celo and cUSD token balance for the smart contract.

 Next, update the tect ccontext of the elements with ids `celoBal` and `cUSDBal` with their values respectively.